jwang5675/hw03-environment-setpiece/README.md

 ![](images/water.png)

-- There is distance fog added to the edge of the water to make the water darker and less reflective of the sky
+- There is distance fog added to the edge of the water to make the water darker and less reflective of the sky.
+This is mainly used to prevent the water near the horizon from being way too reflective and looking like a mirror.

 With Fog